Pathoschild/smapi-mod-dump/source/~kdau/ScryingOrb/README.md

 The day after you reach two hearts of friendship with the Wizard, you will receive a letter in the mail from his colleague Welwick the diviner (from the "Fortune Teller" TV channel).
 If you already have two or more hearts of friendship with the Wizard, the letter will arrive the first day you play with the mod installed.

 Welwick's letter will give you the recipe for crafting the Scrying Orb.
 Craft the orb with 3 Refined Quartz (for the orb) and 10 Stone (for the pedestal).
 You can place it anywhere that is convenient, indoors or outdoors.
 A pickaxe or axe is needed to pick it up again.

+If you live on a Witchy Crystal Farm, you have a Scrying Orb preinstalled for your convenience.
+It is just south of the Shipping Bin across the creek.

 To commune with the spirits, offer the orb an item that is connected with the subject you want to know about.
 Invalid offerings will be rejected without being consumed.
 A few very valuable offerings will give you an (in-game) week of unlimited scrying without further offerings.